Planxnx/ethereum-wallet-generator/README.md

 ```

 ## Modes

+We've provided 2 modes for you to generate wallets.

 - **[1] Normal Mode** - Generate wallets with mnemonic phrase. (default)
 - **[2] Only Private Key Mode⚡️** - Generate wallets with private key only. **Increase speed up to 20x (+100k wallet/sec), but you will not get a mnemonic phrase.**